 Next door to the chocolate factory is the Cactus Garden.
 A huge collection of cacti with over 300 species of plants.
 Admission to the gardens is also free.

 Ethel M Chocolates and Ethel’s Chocolates are sold in our 8 locations throughout Las Vegas including McCarran International Airport and Fashion Show Mall.
 The most popular location by far is the Henderson location where the free Factory Chocolate Tour is located.

 The chocolate factory is about a twenty-minute drive away from the strip and it is visited by thousands of tourist each year.

 Sample candies make it just about impossible to leave without buying at least one box of candy.

-Ethel M Factory Chocolate Tour Botanical Cactus Garden are located at 2 Cactus Garden Drive Henderson, NV 89014.
+Ethel M Factory Chocolate Tour Botanical Cactus Garden is located at 2 Cactus Garden Drive Henderson, NV 89014.

 Zappos Headquarters Free Tour Las Vegas